Buying a House Out of State: 8 Tips

 If possible, try and go to an open house or two while visiting, or have your real estate agent set up some showings.
 Even if you don’t find your dream home, seeing inside similar properties will give you a more realistic picture of what houses are like in your new city.

 A secondary visit should happen when you find that dream home.
 It’s best to see a place before you buy it, so try and budget for both a fact-finding visit and an in-person trip.

 3. Add a little extra to your time table

 Managing a home purchase from out-of-state simply takes longer, so set expectations accordingly.
 This includes everything from securing your mortgage to finalizing your offer.
-Especially if you live in a different time zone, communication with your realtor can take longer.
+Especially if you live in a different time zone, communication with your real estate agent can take longer.

 It may also take a little longer to narrow down and get in touch with people like a home inspector or a real estate lawyer.
-Your realtor can provide you with referrals, but you may run into scheduling challenges if you’re trying to fly in and be present for some of the major steps in the homebuying process.
+Your real estate agent can provide you with referrals, but you may run into scheduling challenges if you’re trying to fly in and be present for some of the major steps in the homebuying process.